charlesfrye/charlesfrye.github.io/_posts/2019-07-05-gaussian-log-linear.markdown

 \end{align}$$
 {: style="text-align: center"}

-Note that the lest one requires some finessing.
+Note that the last one requires some finessing.
 To show the identity, take the transpose of the right hand side twice, then bring one transpose in, using the fact that
 $$\Sigma$$ and $$\Sigma^{-1}$$